 When a message leaves Customer.io, we rely on delivery providers to tell us whether or not a message has made it to the customer

 A message has successfully made it from Customer.io to your delivery provider.
 It is their responsibility to ensure that the message is delivered, and we’re waiting for further information to determine if the user interacted with it.

 The user’s email address wasn’t valid.
 This could be a hard bounce (usually a permanent issue like a non-existent email address) or a soft bounce (a temporary issue like a full mail box).
 In the case of hard bounces for emails, subsequent messages to those addresses will be suppressed.

 Customer.io has received confirmation from the delivery provider that a message was sent to the recipient’s email service provider (ESP).

-After a person receives a message, we receive statuses from a few different places: your delivery provider, the recipient directly, or programatically from you!
+After a person receives a message, we receive statuses from a few different places: your delivery provider, the recipient directly, or programmatically from you!

 - The delivery provider reports statuses like bounces, spammed messages, and suppressed emails.
 The delivery provider is in a position to know when messages don’t make it to a person, or are otherwise rejected by a person, and they report that information back to Customer.io.